rexaitrading/Hybrid-AI-Trading/docs/Phase5_BlockG_LivePlaybook.md

 - update this playbook,
 - be backed by replay / paper evidence,
-- and pass FullCI + preflight before being considered “live-ready”.
+- and pass FullCI + preflight before being considered Ã¢â‚¬Å“live-readyÃ¢â‚¬Â.